Weight and Fertility: How Low BMI and Obesity Affect Fertility

 Female BMI and Getting Pregnant Naturally

-Menstrual and ovulatory disorders can be treated by making daily lifestyle changes like exercising lightly, eating a fertility diet, and taking supplements
+Menstrual and ovulatory disorders can be treated by making lifestyle changes like incorporating daily movement, eating a fertility diet, and taking supplements

-These changes can help to return spontaneous ovulation, improve the odds of conception, and pregnancy rates.
+These changes can help to return spontaneous ovulation, improve the odds of conception, and increase pregnancy rates.

-Also, fertility medications like Clomid or Letrozole can be used to encourage ovulation and increase the chances of a successful pregnancy with or without treatments like IUI (commonly known as artificial insemination).
+Also, fertility medications like Clomid and Letrozole can be used to improve ovulation and increase the chances of a successful pregnancy.

-Recent studies and meta-analyses have displayed that being overweight or obese has adverse effects on fertility treatment success, including ovulation induction and IVF/ICSI treatments.
+Recent studies and meta-analyses have discovered that being overweight has adverse effects on fertility treatment success.

-During treatment, overweight or obese women are more likely to experience a low response to ovarian stimulation medications, reduced oocyte retrieval and poor quality of oocyte and embryos.
+During treatment, overweight or obese women are more likely to experience a low response to ovarian stimulation medications, reduced oocyte retrieval, and poor quality of oocytes and embryos.
 These factors influence fertility treatment success and help to explain why women with higher BMI experience lower success rates with fertility treatments.

-Just because success rates are lower and women with higher BMI may experience more difficulties while getting pregnant naturally or with assisted reproductive treatments, doesn’t mean they should be ineligible for treatment.
+Just because success rates are lower and women with higher BMI may experience more difficulties while trying to conceive, that does not mean they should not be able to seek treatment.

-Why You Should NEVER Delay Treatment to Lose Weight
+Why You Should Not Delay Treatment to Lose Weight

-As women get older, their chances of getting pregnant decrease due to several different factors, mainly decreased the number of eggs (ovarian reserve) and reduced quality of eggs (increased number of chromosomally abnormal eggs).
+As women get older, their chances of getting pregnant decrease due to several factors, with the greatest impact being a decreased number of eggs (ovarian reserve) and reduced quality of eggs (increased number of chromosomally abnormal eggs).

 Anti-Müllerian Hormone (AMH) levels are a strong indicator of a woman’s ovarian reserve.
-As displayed in the figure below, women’s AMH levels decrease by age:
+As displayed in the figure below, women’s AMH levels decrease with age:

 AMH Level by age